ylhyra/ylhyra_content/data/Blær/Fyrst_við_erum_hérna.md

         "meaning": "Previously there was a grocery store here."
       },
       "s_i_B7_SqnUd1f": {
-        "meaning": "According to her, the Simbahöllin coffe house offers the world's best Belgian waffles."
+        "meaning": "According to her, the Simbahöllin coffee house offers the world's best Belgian waffles."
       },
       "s_kFce5VG2glKm": {
         "meaning": "It was barely possible to see your hands."
       },
       "s_lAqwcxC2Vjz": {
-        "meaning": "We travelled to West fjords one Thursday in the month of June" },
+        "meaning": "We travelled to the Westfjords one Thursday in June."
+      },
       "s_lB8fpfFNwjht": {
         "meaning": "Látrabjarg was the most overhyped part of our trip."
       },
       "s_le8wO5jDMHpT": {
-        "meaning": "Djúpavík is a small town on the nothern part of the West fjords."
+        "meaning": "Djúpavík is a small town in the northern part of the Westfjords."
       },
       "s_n6Q6Nd_iEDIV": {
         "meaning": "By the seashore in Norðurfjörður is an outside pool made of concrete, the pool of Krossnes"